-1 Wages, Salaries, Tips, etc.
+Wages, Salaries, Tips, etc.

-Enter in Column 2 wages, salaries, tips or other compensation you received as an employee reported as Delaware income on your W-2.
+Enter in Column B wages, salaries, tips or other compensation you received as an employee reported as Delaware income on your W-2.
 Part-year residents should include the total of (a) the amount earned while working in Delaware and (b) the amount earned while a Delaware resident.
-If, in connection with your Delaware employment, you are required to render services outside Delaware, such income may be excluded, but you must complete Schedule W and attach it to your return.
+If, in connection with your Delaware employment, you are required to render services outside Delaware, such income may be excluded, but you must complete Form PIT-SCW and attach it to your return.
 Copies of this form are available from the Division of Revenue and on our website.
-Do not submit computer worksheets or handwritten calendars in lieu of Schedule W.
+Do not submit computer worksheets or handwritten calendars in lieu of Form PIT-SCW.

-NOTE: Working from home does not qualify for an exclusion on Schedule W. See the Schedule W instructions for further detail.
-Severance Pay Note: Non-residents receiving severance pay should see Schedule W - Apportionment worksheet for instructions.
+NOTE: Working from home does not qualify for an exclusion on Form PIT-SCW.
+See the Form PIT-SCW instructions for further detail.
+Severance Pay Note: Non-residents receiving severance pay should see Form PIT-SCW - Apportionment worksheet for instructions.

+|Line 2-3

-2 - 3 Interest and Dividend Income
+Interest and Dividend Income

 Generally, interest, dividend income and interest from other States' obligations are taxable by Delaware only for that period in which you were a resident of Delaware.
-Interest connected with a trade or business located in Delaware should be included in Column 2 regardless of state of residency.
+Interest connected with a trade or business located in Delaware should be included in Column B regardless of state of residency.

-4 State Refunds, Credits or Offsets Of State And Local Income Taxes.
+State Refunds, Credits or Offsets Of State And Local Income Taxes

-Enter the amount of your Delaware taxable refund in Column 2.
+Enter the amount of your Delaware taxable refund in Column B.

-5 Alimony Received
+Alimony Received

 Alimony received is taxable to Delaware only for the period in which you were Delaware resident.
-Enter this amount in Column 2.
+Enter this amount in Column B.

-6 Business Income or (Loss)
+Business Income or (Loss)

-Enter in Column 2 the income or loss incurred from businesses located within Delaware and the business income or loss for the period you were a resident of Delaware.
-Business income or loss, regardless of source, earned while a resident of Delaware must also be included in Column 2.
-Indicate business losses in brackets.
+Enter in Column B the income or loss incurred from businesses located within Delaware and the business income or loss for the period you were a resident of Delaware.
+Business income or loss, regardless of source, earned while a resident of Delaware must also be included in Column B.